profetik-777/rdpME/README.md

 RDPme

 RDPme is a simple TUI (Text User Interface) wrapper for launching Remote Desktop sessions using freerdp (and the xfreerdp command).
 It guides you through a series of dialogs to collect connection parameters (IP address, username, window size, and multi-monitor support) and then executes freerdp with your selections.
 Special thanks to Bill from Sudo Show with sharing his xfreerdp parameters passthrough!
+WARNING: This is alpha software.
+It is an experiment to see how far ai tools can increase the speed of prototyping ideas and releasing.
+Review the code yourself and use at your own risk!

 Features

     TUI Wizard: Uses dialog to collect user inputs in a step-by-step interface.